 What is pension auto-enrolment?

-What is the criteria for auto-enrolment?
+What are the criteria for auto-enrolment?

 Workplace pension schemes are subject to minimum regulatory and governance requirements.
 Employers must also contribute a set proportion of an employees’ salary to their pension pot.